teja137/vit_online_mca_2024/README.md

     - `/Operating Systems/`
     - `/Python Programming/`

-Each subject folder contains the following files:
+- Each subject folder contains the following:
      - `topics.md` - List of important topics for the subject.
      - `questions.md` - Practice questions to help you prepare.
+     - `/notes/` - A collection of notes from top-performing students for the subject.

 ## 🔍 How to Navigate the Repository